-While in captivity, maria and Annette bonded, growing close.
-The two were so seperated, and Maria was taken to Shaft's dark chamber to be made ready for the sacrifice.
+While in captivity, Maria and Annette bonded, growing close.
+The two were so separated, and -aria was taken to Shaft's dark chamber to be made ready for the sacrifice.
 However, the dark ceremony was interrupted by Richter Belmont, the local hero who had come to the castle to save the girls and defeat Dracula.
-Freed of the dark magic, Maria refused to leave the castle, instead swearing to aid Richter in his fight so as to keep the lands, and her new friend Annette, safe.
+Freed of the dark magic, -aria refused to leave the castle, instead swearing to aid Richter in his fight so as to keep the lands, and her new friend Annette, safe.

-Together the two heroes fought their way through Dracula's castle.
-Maria, for her part, summoned a variety of animal companions to aid her in battle, including doves, lizards, and cats.
-These animals proved effective in combat, and worked as a counter-point to Richters more bombastic style.
-Once they reached the throne room, Maria took on Dracula, using her newfound power to deliver the fatal blow against the demonic fiend.
+Together the two heroes fought their way through Dracula's castle. -aria, for her part, summoned a variety of animal companions to aid her in battle, including doves, lizards, and cats.
+These animals proved effective in combat, and worked as a counter-point to Richter's more bombastic style.
+Once they reached the throne room, -aria took on Dracula, using her newfound power to deliver the fatal blow against the demonic fiend.

 Although officially Rondo of Blood is the 1792 AD entry on the Castlevania timeline, much of Maria's story actually comes from two later remakes.
-Castlevania: Dracula X (commonly referred to as Dracula XX or simply DXX) was a SNES remake/reimagining of Rondo that established Maria was Annette's younger sister (before, the two were completely unrelated).
-While a small detail, Maria would again affirm that Annette was her sister in the official sequel, Symphony of the Night.
-Considering that DXX wasn't an official in-continuity, this was an odd detail to perpetuate (even if it did give Maria some more background shading).
+Castlevania: Dracula X (commonly referred to as Dracula XX or simply DXX) was a SNES remake/re imagining of Rondo that established -aria was Annette's younger sister (before, the two were completely unrelated).
+While a small detail, -aria would again affirm that Annette was her sister in the official sequel, Symphony of the Night.
+Considering that DXX wasn't an official in-continuity, this was an odd detail to perpetuate (even if it did give -aria some more background shading).

-It should be noted that, as shown in the later sequel, Symphony, Richter was the hero to officially kill Dracula (although Maria is there on the sidelines to aid him if he were to fall in battle).
-While players can fight Dracula as Maria in Rondo, her version of the fight is not officially canon.
+It should be noted that, as shown in the later sequel, Symphony, Richter was the hero to officially kill Dracula (although -aria is there on the sidelines to aid him if he were to fall in battle).
+While players can fight Dracula as -aria in Rondo, her version of the fight is not officially canon.

-A couple of years after her time fighting Dracula with Richter, Maria was comfortable but a touch dissatisfied with her life in the Belmont household.
-Having matured some in the interim years, Maria still had a desire for adventure, to be among the grown ups and not treated like a child.
-To that end, with her new barn owl pet, Maria ventured out into the lands of Romania one fateful night (because they're always fateful nights).
-There, among the monsters that always seemed to roam the lands, Maria encountered the time-traveler, Aeon.
+A couple of years after her time fighting Dracula with Richter, -aria was comfortable but a touch dissatisfied with her life in the Belmont household.
+Having matured some in the interim years, -aria still had a desire for adventure, to be among the grown ups and not treated like a child.
+To that end, with her new barn owl pet, -aria ventured out into the lands of Romania one fateful night (because they're always fateful nights).
+There, among the monsters that always seemed to roam the lands, -aria encountered the time-traveler, Aeon.

 (Of course, since it was a fighting game any one of the heroes, or villains, could have proved victorious -- the exact hero to end Galamoth's plans was never determined by Konami, so it's up in the air now if Simon officially cast the fatal blow or not.)

-Still, aside from her annoying dialogue, the fighting-game version of Maria was an interesting bridge between her Rondo version and the playable characte she'd become later.
-Swapping out her doves for an owl (as she would in later games), Maria is a capable fighter with decent reach.
+Still, aside from her annoying dialogue, the fighting-game version of -aria was an interesting bridge between her Rondo version and the playable character she'd become later.
+Swapping out her doves for an owl (as she would in later games), -aria is a capable fighter with decent reach.
 She also has a certain amount of gliding capabilities, being able to float after jumps with the assistance of her bird companions.

 Castlevania: Symphony of the Night

-Five years after Dracula's defeat at the hands of Richter Belmont and Maria Renard evil fell over the land once again.
-When her adopted older brother, Richter, goes missing right around the same time Dracula's castle magically reappears on the high mountains of the Borgo Pass, Maria realizes the two events have to somehow be related.
-Taking matters into her own hands, the teenaged girl heads to the demon castle to once more fight whatever evil may be lurking within its passages.
+Five years after Dracula's defeat at the hands of Richter Belmont and -aria Renard evil fell over the land once again.
+When her adopted older brother, Richter, goes missing right around the same time Dracula's castle magically reappears on the high mountains of the Borgo Pass, -aria realizes the two events have to somehow be related.
+Taking matters into her own hands, the teenage girl heads to the demon castle to once more fight whatever evil may be lurking within its passages.

-In the castle, though, Maria meets and unexpected stranger -- Alucard (one-time her of Castlevania III).
-The strange reveals himself to be a vampire lord and son of Dracula, but he proves that he'snot on the side of the devil, instead working against his father's evil machinations.
-Although at first the young Renard doubts his verasity, it's with his help that Maria was able to track down Richter.
+In the castle, though, -aria meets and unexpected stranger -- Alucard (one-time her of Castlevania III).
+The strange reveals himself to be a vampire lord and son of Dracula, but he proves that he's not on the side of the devil, instead working against his father's evil machinations.
+Although at first the young Renard doubts his veracity, it's with his help that -aria was able to track down Richter.
 Unfortunately, the Belmont seemingly went mad, proclaiming himself the ruler of the castle.

 With Maria's help, Alucard is able to track Richter to the high keep of the castle and reveal that Richter is just a pawn in a greater game.
 Captured and brain-washed, Richter was made into a puppet by the dark priest, Shaft.
 It's through Alucard's confrontation with Richter that the dark magic was broken and Richter was freed from the evil spell.
 With Maria's aid, Richter was escorted from the castle to safety while Alucard went deeper in to find his father and end the evil that spread across the land.
 Together, the heroes watched as Dracula's castle crumbled.